mandysulli/StrainSort_pipeline/README.md

 mv ./Sample\/Sample_pseudoalignments.bam ./Kallisto_pseudobam_files
 ```

-Vizualization can be made from tsv file using the Rmarkdown file:
+Visualization can be made from tsv file using the Rmarkdown file:

 ## Step 2: Sepparation of reads based on strain mapping: